Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Introduction

-\textbf{(Dimension 3) Hierarchical Aggregations and Clustering.} {\tt Fed-Span} reimagines the hierarchical FedL structure used in current Fed-LS implementations, replacing the star topology with stage-wise aggregations over MSTs formed within satellite clusters.
-It further extends prior work on clustering satellite constellations~\cite{razmi2024board} by introducing a novel three-sided trade-off between ML performance, latency, and energy consumption to guide network formation.
-Specifically, {\tt Fed-Span} groups satellites into clusters, termed virtual constellations (VCs), and constructs \textit{multi-objective directed spanning trees} (MoDSTs) within each VC, forming a \textit{multi-objective directed spanning forest} (MoDSF) across all satellites.
+\textbf{(Dimension 3) Hierarchical Aggregations and Clustering:} {Fed-Span} reimagines the hierarchical FedL structure used in current Fed-LS implementations, replacing the star topology with stage-wise model aggregations over MSTs formed within satellite clusters.
+It further extends prior work on clustering satellite constellations~\cite{razmi2024board} by introducing a three-sided trade-off between ML performance, latency, and energy consumption to guide network formation.
+Specifically, {Fed-Span} groups satellites into clusters, termed virtual constellations (VCs), and constructs \textit{multi-objective directed spanning trees} (MoDSTs) within each VC, forming a \textit{multi-objective directed spanning forest} (MoDSF) across all satellites.
 This approach contributes to both Fed-LS and graph theory \cite{barnes1983graph} by advancing the modeling and formulation of MoDSTs and MoDSFs.
-Using the MoDSF, {\tt Fed-Span} performs energy- and latency-efficient stage-wise aggregations.
-In the first stage, it executes aperiodic \textit{intra-VC aggregation rounds} over MoDSTs to derive \textit{VC models}.
-Then, another MoDST spanning all satellites enables \textit{global aggregation rounds} (Fig.~\ref{fig:system_model}).
-This stage-wise approach reduces dependence on resource-intensive global aggregation rounds, thereby aligning with conventional hierarchical FedL strategies by prioritizing resource-efficient local aggregations to mitigate bias in the satellites' local models.
+Using these graph topologies, {Fed-Span} performs energy- and latency-efficient two-stage model aggregations.
+At the first stage, it executes \textit{intra-VC model aggregations} over a MoDSF to derive \textit{VC models}.
+Then, at the second stage, an MoDST that spans all satellites enables \textit{global model aggregations}.